 - Go get help.

-- The importance of delayed gratification
+- Recognize the importance of delayed gratification.

 - You cannot put off the hard stuff.

 - If you have a poor GPA, take the next step to strengthen your application.